‘We Think in Decades’: ONR Leaders Talk Future of Autonomy, Unmanned Innovation

 |0

-This work, ‘We Think in Decades’: ONR Leaders Talk Future of Autonomy, Unmanned Innovation, by Michael Walls, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘We Think in Decades’: ONR Leaders Talk Future of Autonomy, Unmanned Innovation, by Warren Duffie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.